Lizzie Armanto: Personal life

 Armanto married Belgian skateboarder, Axel Cruysberghs, on October 16, 2020.

 The couple filed for a separation on September 30, 2024.

 Video game appearances

-Armanto is a playable character in the video games Tony Hawk's Shred Session, Tony Hawk's Pro Skater 5, Tony Hawk's Pro Skater 1 + 2 and Tony Hawk's Pro Skater 3 + 4.
+Armanto is a playable character in the video games Tony Hawk's Shred Session, Tony Hawk's Pro Skater 5, Tony Hawk's Pro Skater 1 + 2 remake and Tony Hawk's Pro Skater 3 + 4 remake.

 Sports diplomacy

 In 2019, Armanto traveled to Denmark as a Sports Envoy for the U.S. State Department's Sports Diplomacy Office.